magdalenaboch/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
-interests:
+#interests:
-- non-invasive comparative neuroscience
+#- non-invasive comparative neuroscience
-- foundations and evolution of social cognition & behaviour
+#- foundations and evolution of social cognition & behaviour
-- awake neuroimaging & post-mortem diffussion MRI
+#- awake neuroimaging & post-mortem diffussion MRI
-- methods for comparative neuroimaging
+##- methods for comparative neuroimaging
-- open (neuro)science
+#- open (neuro)science

 # Education to show in About widget
-education:
+#education:
-  courses:
+ # courses:
-  - course: PhD in Psychology (graded with honors)
+ # - course: PhD in Psychology (graded with honors)
-    institution: University of Vienna, AT
+ #   institution: University of Vienna, AT
-    year: 2022
+  #  year: 2022
-  - course: MSc in Psychology (graded with honors)
+ # - course: MSc in Psychology (graded with honors)
-    institution: University of Vienna, AT
+ #   institution: University of Vienna, AT
-    year: 2017
+ #   year: 2017
-  - course: BSc in Psychology
+ # - course: BSc in Psychology
-    institution: University of Vienna, AT
+ #   institution: University of Vienna, AT
-    year: 2015
+ #   year: 2015

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons